 10. You’re going to make it!

 Every time I deliver a diagnosis, I want to accompany it with a pep talk and a hug!
-By the time most kids are identified, both they and their parents have been through the ringer.
-I wish I could say it’s all smooth sailing from there, but for too many it’s just the start of the battle.
+By the time most kids are identified, both they and their parents have been through the wringer.
+I wish I could say it’s all smooth sailing from there, but for too many, it’s just the start of the battle.
 Still, people with dyslexia are succeeding all the time in just about any and every profession you can think of.
-They are doctors, lawyers, politicians, artists, entrepreneurs, innovators.
+They are doctors, lawyers, politicians, artists, entrepreneurs, and innovators.
 All of the brilliance and potential you see in your child is exactly what our world needs, and there is no good reason to allow dyslexia to take that away.
 Your child has talents and strengths that run deeper than dyslexia, and there is light at the end of the tunnel.
 You can make it!

-If you’d like more information about child’s reading difficulties, I’d recommend taking this free online dyslexia test our team built to help parents quickly identify if their child may be at risk for dyslexia.
+If you’d like more information about your child’s reading difficulties, I’d recommend taking this free online dyslexia test our team built to help parents quickly identify if their child may be at risk for dyslexia.

 Images courtesy of Freedigitalphotos.net: Clare Bloomfield, Criminalatt, Stoonn, Stockimages